-- (246) Streetwall means the wall of a building, or the portion of a wall of a building, facing the streetline or a transportation reserve, below the height of a specified stepback.
-Where no specified stepback is required, the streetwall is the wall facing the streetline or a transportation reserve. - (247) Streetwall Height means the vertical distance between: - the streetline grade and the top of the streetwall, extending across the (a) width of the streetwall (Diagram 35); - (b) where a municipal or provincial transportation or utility easement abuts the streetline and extends the full lot width, the grade at the edge of the
+A streetwall shall not apply to any wall of a building, or the portion of a wall of a building, that faces a 100-Series Highway, as shown on Schedule 52.

-- easement that is located farthest from the streetline and the top of the streetwall, extending across the width of the streetwall; or - (c) where a transportation reserve is present, the grade at the edge of the transportation reserve that is located farthest from the streetline and the top of the streetwall, extending across the width of the streetwall.
+- (247) Streetwall Height means the vertical distance between: - the streetline grade and the top of the streetwall, extending across the width of the streetwall (Diagram 35); - (b) where a municipal or provincial transportation or utility easement abutsthe streetline and extends the full lot width, the grade at the edge of the easement that is located farthest from the streetline and the top of thestreetwall, extending across the width of the streetwall; or - (c) where a transportation reserve is present, the grade at the edge of the transportation reserve that is located farthest from the streetline and the top of the streetwall, extending across the width of the streetwall.